d12frosted/elpa-mirror/gnu/corfu-readme.txt

     similar to `company-quickhelp'. /Note that the corfu-doc package is new and still work in progress./

+  • [pcmpl-args]: Extend the Eshell/Shell Pcomplete mechanism with support for many more commands.
+Similar to the Fish shell, Pcomplete uses man page parsing to dynamically retrieve the completions and helpful annotations.
+This package brings Eshell completions to another level!

+  • [Tempel]: Tiny template/snippet package which can be used in conjunction with Corfu.

   • [Vertico]: You may also want to look into my [Vertico] package.
 Vertico is the minibuffer completion counterpart of Corfu.